Ask a doctor about a prescription for PANTOPRAZOL ARISTO 20 mg GASTRO-RESISTANT TABLETS

 If you take more Pantoprazol Aristo than you should

-If you have taken more tablets than you should, consult your doctor or pharmacist immediately or the Toxicological Information Service (phone: 915 620 420).
-However, if the amount ingested is significant, go to your doctor as soon as possible or to the emergency service of the nearest hospital and bring this leaflet with you.
+If you have taken more tablets than you should, consult your doctor or pharmacist immediately or the Toxicology Information Service (telephone: 915 620 420).
+However, if the amount ingested is significant, go to the doctor without delay or to the emergency department of the nearest hospital and bring this package leaflet with you.

 Take your next dose as usual.